 To be honest, Vallarta wasn’t our absolute favorite (it was wayyyy too busy for our liking), but I’m still glad we got to experience it.
 Although we could have stayed in the infinity pool overlooking the water and jungle for days (that’s definitely where we’ll be basing ourselves next time).

-The biggest unexpected (but very pleasant) surprise was San Pancho, where (some) people walk around barefoot, dogs are literally everywhere, and there’s a chill sunset party every night.
+The biggest unexpected (but very pleasant) surprise was the tiny town of San Pancho, where (some) people walk around barefoot, dogs are literally everywhere, and there’s a chill sunset party every night.

 San Pancho is such a chill and laid back surf town, full of expats, locals, and tourists, and kinda reminds us of Gili Air off the coast of Bali which we loved a few summers ago.
 We wandered around the colorful town, ate at the best local spots (including tons of fresh tortillas from the tortilla lady), got massages, hung at the beach, watched the famous San Pancho sunsets, and hung at our hotel!
 Didn’t hurt that it was so chic and designed so stylishly; we loved it!